 At Schiphol Airport, you can catch some zzzzs at one of the designated rest areas found throughout the airport.
 These areas offer a few different reclining seating options, but seats can be limited and recent rumours suggest the airport has become a bit intolerant of sleepers spread out on chairs or laying on the floor during the day.
 You may be asked to head to one of the designated rest areas or in transit hotels.

 Luckily, you have a few options if you don’t want to go through security.
 The Mercure Schiphol Terminal Hotel is located airside in Lounge 3, and you can check in for an overnight or opt for a day room between 10am – 7pm.
 For something less traditional, head to Yotel in Lounge 2, which offers sleep cabins in 4-hour increments.
 Both hotel options offer a shower-only option for €15, including towels and toiletries.
+GoSleep Pods (Concourse D) are a good option to grab a quick nap.
 Outside of the airport, plenty of hotels are available – see our Amsterdam Schiphol Airport Guide for details about the above properties and other nearby options.
 If you are looking for some overnight shut-eye in the terminal, travellers often rely on the chairs and benches near Piers E and F, or the rest area located upstairs near the D gates.
 It is cold, so bring an extra layer.

 These are just a few things to do on a layover at Amsterdam Airport.
 Visit our Amsterdam Schiphol Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.